Moving from abroad - immigration

 Citizen Service Number (BSN)

-You will be sent your citizen service number (BSN) at the same time as your personal list.
+You will be sent your citizen service number (BSN) at the same time as your proof of registration (brp extract).
 You will need this personal number to open a bank account, receive a salary, arrange medical health insurance and in contacts with the government.

 Residence permit